PITTAJAGADEESH/Easesmith/README.md

 - **Viewing Products**: Click the "View Product" button on any product card to be redirected to the "Thank You" page.
 - **Adding to Cart**: Click the "Add to Cart" button to open a modal displaying the product details and a confirmation button.

-## Challenges Faced

-- Implementing the modal functionality required careful management of state to ensure the correct product details were displayed.
-- Ensuring the pagination worked smoothly with the mock data was challenging but manageable with React state management.